tomduck/pandoc-eqnos/README.md

 **Footnotes**

 <a name="footnote1">1</a>: The disabling modifier "!" is used instead of "-" because [pandoc unnecessarily drops minus signs] in front of references.
+This error is fixed in Pandoc 2.5 and later.

 [pandoc unnecessarily drops minus signs]: https://github.com/jgm/pandoc/issues/2901